MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/bing-grounding.md

 ::: zone pivot="overview"

-Grounding with Bing Search allows your Azure AI Agents to incorporate real-time public web data when generating responses.
-To start with, you need to create a Grounding with Bing Search resource, then connect this resource to your Azure AI Agents.
+**Grounding with Bing Search** allows your Azure AI Agents to incorporate real-time public web data when generating responses.
+You need to create a Grounding with Bing Search resource, and then connect this resource to your Azure AI Agents.
 When a user sends a query, Azure AI Agents will decide if Grounding with Bing Search should be leveraged or not.
 If so, it will leverage Bing to search over public web data and return relevant chunks.
 Lastly, Azure AI Agents will use returned chunks to generate a response.

-Citations show links to websites used to generate response, but don't show links to the Bing query used for the search.
+You can ask questions such as "*what is the weather in Seattle?*" or "*what is the recent update in the retail industry in the US?*", which require real-time public data.

 Developers and end users don't have access to raw content returned from Grounding with Bing Search.

-You can ask questions such as "*what is the weather in Seattle?*" or "*what is the recent update in the retail industry in the US?*" require real-time public data.
+The response, however, includes citations with links to the websites used to generate the response, and a link to the Bing query used for the search.
+These two *References* must be retained and displayed in the exact form provided by Microsoft, as per Grounding with Bing Search's [Use and Display Requirements](https://www.microsoft.com/en-us/bing/apis/grounding-legal#use-and-display-requirements).
+See more details [below](#How-to-display-Grounding-with-Bing-Search-Results).

+>[!IMPORTANT]
+> Your usage of Grounding with Bing Search may incur costs.
+See the [pricing page](https://www.microsoft.com/bing/apis/grounding-pricing) for details.

 ## Setup